ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps-datamart-alpha_en.md

 [TOC](../../readme_en.md) > [MSC data](../readme_en.md) > [HRDPS](readme_hrdps_en.md) > Experimental HRDPS on DD-Alpha

-# Experimental High Resolution Deterministic Prediction System (HRDPS) 1km West data in GRIB2 format
+# Experimental High Resolution Deterministic Prediction System (HRDPS) 1 km West data in GRIB2 format

 In the summer of 2017 British Columbia was experiencing severe wildfire.
-To provide more detailed weather information and pilot the air quality models, HRDPS 1km west domain was implemented in operations in **experimental mode** on 31 July 2018.
+To provide more detailed weather information and pilot the air quality models, HRDPS 1 km west domain was implemented in operations in **experimental mode** on 31 July 2018.

 This prediction system uses the Global Environmental Multi-scale Model (GEM).
-The horizontal grid spacing is approximately 1.0 km and there are 62 vertical levels with lid nesting.
+The horizontal grid spacing is approximately 1 km and there are 62 vertical levels with lid nesting.

 The lowest momentum level is at an altitude of approximately 40 m.
-This system is “piloted” by [HRDPS 2.5-km](readme_hrdps_en.md) national domain, which provides initial, lateral and upper boundary conditions for the atmospheric fields.
-The initial surface conditions are provided by the 2.5-km Canadian Land Data Assimilation System (CaLDAS) which is coupled to the HRDPS 2.5-km.
-The initial hydrometeor fields are “recycled” from the 6-h forecast of the HRDPS 2.5-km integration.
+This system is “piloted” by [HRDPS 2.5 km](readme_hrdps_en.md) national domain, which provides initial, lateral and upper boundary conditions for the atmospheric fields.
+The initial surface conditions are provided by the 2.5 km Canadian Land Data Assimilation System (CaLDAS) which is coupled to the HRDPS 2.5 km.
+The initial hydrometeor fields are “recycled” from the 6-h forecast of the HRDPS 2.5 km integration.

-Since the original implementation of the HRDPS 1-km west, the system has been running 2 times per day initialized at 00, and 12 UTC and integrated for 36-h.
+Since the original implementation of the HRDPS 1 km west, the system has been running 2 times per day initialized at 00, and 12 UTC and integrated for 36h.
 This product contains raw numerical results of the system.
 The Geographical coverage of the system is the most part of British Columbia and Western Alberta.
-Data are available at a horizontal resolution of 1.0 km with 62 vertical levels.
+Data are available at a horizontal resolution of 1 km with 62 vertical levels.

 ## Data location